flopsreallygotit/HashTable/README.md

 A hash table is a data structure that uses a hash function to keep track of where data is put.
 Each piece of information to be stored has a name, which is called a key.
 Each name is matched up to one piece of data called a value.

-There is always a possibility that two keys will have the same value.
+There is always a possibility that two keys will have the same hash.
 This is called collision.
 So we are going to use chain method to avoid it.
 More information about it can be found here: [Click!](https://www.geeksforgeeks.org/separate-chaining-collision-handling-technique-in-hashing/)

 It looks like: